 But at first, it was something like this:

 After identifying the design requirements, I mapped out the information architecture and the content structure.

-The content is key for this project.
+The content is vital for this project.
 We want to provide women with the right information, allow them to create their own experience and interact with the content in a way that best suits them.
 Also, for the nature of this topic, content can be sensitive.
-So being aware of that, we needed to create strategies to don’t expose them to the content they didn’t want to get exposed.
+So being aware of that, we needed to create strategies to don’t expose them to the content they didn’t want to get exposed to.

 The information architecture has being also re-defined with each design iteration.

 Provide the right information in the right way.
 Being kind.